-- The Champagne and Aishihik First Nations (CAFN) government and Yukon Energy are taking a new, more collaborative approach with regard to this water license renewal.
-We are working in partnership on proposed terms and conditions for a new license and have signed a protocol agreement for the co-management of the license renewal process.
+- The Champagne and Aishihik First Nations (CAFN) government and Yukon Energy took a new, more collaborative approach with regard to this water license renewal.
+We worked in partnership on proposed terms and conditions for a new license and have signed a protocol agreement for the co-management of the license renewal process.

 - CAFN citizens provide input to this group through a Champagne Aishihik Community Advisory Committee.

 Mayo to McQuesten Transmission Line Replacement Project

 - On November 23, 2019, Yukon Energy and the First Nation of Na-Cho Nyäk Dun signed a benefits agreement that:

 - Provides a cash legacy benefit to the First Nation;

 - Creates First Nations procurement opportunities with a 20% weighting for First Nations benefits in each Request for Proposals (RFP);